lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

     Value: !Ref RateLimitTable
 ```

-Two pieces worth calling out:
+Three pieces worth calling out:

+1. The DynamoDB table has `TimeToLiveSpecification` on a `ttl` attribute,
+   so DynamoDB will eventually delete expired counter rows for us.
+AWS
+   documents TTL deletion as automatic but eventual (typically within a
+   few days), which is fine here because we never reuse old buckets, but
+   do not lean on TTL for precise expiry.
-- `Metadata: BuildMethod: rust-cargolambda` tells `sam build` to delegate the
+2. `Metadata: BuildMethod: rust-cargolambda` tells `sam build` to delegate the
    build to cargo-lambda, which will produce a correctly-named `bootstrap`
    binary for the `provided.al2023` runtime.
 No custom Makefile required.
-- The DynamoDB table has `TimeToLiveSpecification` on a `ttl` attribute, so
-  DynamoDB will quietly delete expired counter rows for us.
+3. `DynamoDBCrudPolicy` is convenient for the tutorial but broader than
+   the function actually needs; for production, scope the policy down to
+   `dynamodb:UpdateItem` on this one table.

 To deploy, install
 [cargo-lambda](https://www.cargo-lambda.info/guide/installation.html) and the